rmjcs2020/Geophysical_NAS/README.md

 # Geophysical_NAS
 Case setup for "Recurrent Neural Network Architecture Search for Geophysical Emulation" - Submission to The International Conference for High Performance Computing, Networking, Storage, and Analysis, 2020.

 In the following - we shall outline how to install DeepHyper on your local machine to assess a trial evaluation for LSTM architecture search.
+This code is compatible with Deephyper 0.1.2 - Please reach out to the authors for assistance on the latest versions.

 # Installation instructions